Gandi/hubot-phabs/README.md

     .phab <someone> = <email@example.com>
         registers email for another user, follows the same concept as .phab me as ..

+    .phab list projects
+        will list known projects and columns according to configuratio param

 Development
 ----------------